Milana435/pxt-arcade/docs/advanced-stream.md

 ---

-* name: Haunted Home Ownership
+* name: There's a Wolf in my Boot!
-* description: Join Richard, Daryl, Shannon, Joey, and Vivian as they make a game about lawn maintenance and ghosts.
-This stream gives some examples of how to make signs and NPCs in tilemap games, as well as custom dialogs!
+* description: Join Richard and Shannon as they play a game of mad-libs with sprites and coding!
+Tune in to find out what kind of game they make with "spooky", "autumn" and "ice laser" as the starting prompts.
-* youTubeId: uIhsNahi8Q8
+* youTubeId: py5d8xaOqPU
 * youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/uIhsNahi8Q8.jpg

----

-* name: a game about herding geese
-* description: Join Richard, Daryl, Joey, and Vivian as we work on Vivian's Traffic Jam game!
-It's about herding all your baby goslings to see the goal by using traffic cones.
-We implemented a new level in this stream, as well as adding some features if you complete a level.
-The geese are using a flocking algorithm called Boids.
-* youTubeId: HMcraHt86Gw
-* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/HMcraHt86Gw.jpg
+* imageUrl: /static/advanced-stream/py5d8xaOqPU.jpg

 ---